Ellen Lloyd - AncientPages.com - Ancient sacred texts, precious artifacts, archaeological discoveries, myths, and legends open a window to the past.

 This ancient tale of Zhang Xianzhong and his sunken treasure, dating back to the Ming Dynasty (1368-1644) – is not a tale anymore.

-It has been confirmed by archaeologists who recovered more than 10,000 items of gold and silver from the bottom of Minjiang River in Sichuan Province.
+It has been confirmed by archaeologists who recovered more than 10,000 items of gold and silver from the bottom of the Minjiang River in Sichuan Province.
 Read more

 4. Legendary Saraswati River Is Not A Legend – It Existed 4,000 Years Ago

 Saraswati River is not a legend.
-It really existed and great civilizations flourished in the Northwestern part of India.
+It really existed and great civilizations flourished in the northwestern part of India.
 It has been richly described and celebrated in the Vedas and Puranic literature.

 Cities thrived on the banks of the river, while it had run through northwestern India, passing through the plains of Punjab, Haryana, Rajasthan, Gujarat and finally it is believed to have exited into the ancient Arabian Sea.

 Saraswati emerged as a mighty river during the warm spell that succeeded the Pleistocene glaciation some 10,000 years ago.
 It originated from Har-ki-Dun (“Valley of Gods”) glacier in Garhwal Himalayas, mountain ranges located in the state of Uttarakhand, India.
-The disappearance of the river has long been a subject of studies and among geologists, archaeologists, geophysicists and climatologists and there are many theories behind its decline.
+The disappearance of the river has long been a subject of studies and among geologists, archaeologists, geophysicists, and climatologists and there are many theories behind its decline.
 However, even today, the Saraswati River is not considered entirely dead, because the river’s bed, which is several kilometers wide in certain places, still stores some water during the monsoon season.

 5. Discovery Of Long Lost And Century-Old Jade Disc Found Confirm Ancient Chinese Legend

-According to an ancient legend, this perfect specimen of jade was concealed by an outer stone layer, and rather than carve into the precious stone, Bian He gave it to king Li of the Chu State King Li did not believe the value of the jade that lay within, and cut off one of Bian He’s legs.
+According to an ancient legend, this perfect specimen of jade was concealed by an outer stone layer, and rather than carved into the precious stone, Bian He gave it to king Li of the Chu State King Li did not believe the value of the jade that lay within, and cut off one of Bian He’s legs.

 Later, the new Chu king Wu was presented with the rough stone, and also not believing Bian He’s story, had his other leg cut off.
 When Li’s successor, king Wen took the throne he had his best sculptors cut into the rough stone where they found an incomparable piece of white jade.
 The jade was cut into a disc, and named in honor of Bian He, becoming a national treasure known as the “Heshi Bi.”

-After 30 years of geological study in Jingshan Mountain and its surrounding areas, Chinese researchers have finally unearthed a rare high quality gem with ultra-hardness, Jinyu and seven other types of jade objects in Baokang, Hubei province.
+After 30 years of geological study in Jingshan Mountain and its surrounding areas, Chinese researchers have finally unearthed a rare high-quality gem with ultra-hardness, Jinyu, and seven other types of jade objects in Baokang, Hubei province.
 Read more

 6. Krishna’s Legendary City Dwarka Did Exist

-Krishna’s legendary Dwarka built on the site of an even earlier sacred city, named Kususthali, was a well-planned city with a modern and technologically advanced harbor adjusted to traffic of large entering ships.
+Krishna’s legendary Dwarka built on the site of an even earlier sacred city, named Kususthali, was a well-planned city with a modern and technologically advanced harbor adjusted to the traffic of large entering ships.
 An advanced society lived there.

-Dwarka – long-lost mythical city, one of the seven holy cities in Hindu India, is a reality.
+Dwarka – a long-lost mythical city, one of the seven holy cities in Hindu India, is a reality.